arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

   }
 }
 ```
-The sketch above allows you to decommission your board manually after pressing the Nano Matter user button for 10 seconds.
+The sketch above allows you to decommission your board manually after **pressing** the Nano Matter user button for **10 seconds**.
 You can monitor the status in the Arduino IDE Serial Monitor.

 ## Bluetooth® Low Energy